LuisaGroup/LuisaRender/BUILD.md

 - `LUISA_COMPUTE_ENABLE_METAL`: Enable Metal backend
 - `LUISA_COMPUTE_ENABLE_GUI`: Enable GUI display in C++ tests (enabled by default)

+> Note: Due to license restrictions, we are not allowed to provide OptiX headers directly in tree.
+> Therefore, if you would like to enable the CUDA backend, you will need to manually copy the OptiX header
+> files to `src/compute/src/backends/cuda/optix` *before* configuration and building, so that the folder *directly*
+> contains `optix.h`.
+The default location of OptiX is `C:\ProgramData\NVIDIA Corporation\OptiX SDK 7.x.0\include`
+>  on Windows, and `/home/<user-name>/OptiX_.../include` on Linux.

 ## Usage

 1. The renderer's executable file is named `luisa-render-cli`, which locates in build directory